RU09342/lab-2-blinking-leds-bradand8/Multiple Blink/README.md

 And ofcourse the FR microprocessors require an additional line of code to disable the GPIO resets.

 ## Extra Work MORE LEDS!
 So far the codes to toggle the LEDs on the boards are simply controlling a particular pin.
 Therefore, essentially all pins can be used to blink an LED provided there are enough LEDs.
 Using a BreadBoard and 4 LEDs, 4 different pins were set up using the same method as the multi blink to form four differnt blinking speeds.
 This required that P1DIR be or-ed with 4 bits, and 4 for loops were made.
 An image of the setup is shown below.
+Note for safety, 1K Ohm resistors were used in the circuit for each LED.

 ![20171008_133024](https://user-images.githubusercontent.com/31701000/31370065-bbc18c0e-ad56-11e7-914b-26df9f80f44d.jpg)